Colorado law divides knives into three main categories:

 - Carrying in a purse or backpack; or

-- Carrying in a pocket
+- Carrying in a pocket.

-CCW permits are usually not necessary to carry concealed knives in Colorado.
-But you should check with your county sheriff to make sure.
+CCW permits are usually not necessary to carry concealed knives in Colorado, but you should check with your county sheriff to make sure.

 - A spring-loaded device; or

-- An explosive charge3
+- An explosive charge.3

 However, switchblades and gravity knives remain illegal in certain municipalities and cities, including:

-- Denver
+- Denver,

-- Aurora
+- Aurora,

 - Boulder, and

-- Lakewood
+- Lakewood.

-Note it is illegal everywhere to conceal carry these knives if the blade exceeds 3.5 inches.4
+Recall it is illegal everywhere to conceal carry these knives if the blade exceeds 3.5 inches.4

-Deadly weapons such as knives may not be carried on school grounds under Colorado state knife law.
+Deadly weapons such as knives may not be carried on school grounds under Colorado state law.
 This includes:

 - Pre-school;